-Discovering weight training over 50 acts as an antidote to reverse the aging process.
+Discovering weight training over 50 is a positive step in reversing the aging process.
 As we age, bone density and muscle fibers shrink in size and numbers.
-Cardiopulmonary activity also slows as we move into further maturity of adulthood.
+Cardiopulmonary activity also slows as we move further into maturity of adulthood.

-One thing that is misunderstood about weight training over 50 is: most men and women understand the importance of balancing a good diet with aerobic activity, but…
+One thing often misunderstood about weight training over 50 is, most men and women understand the importance of balancing a good diet with aerobic activity, but...

-The bodies muscle and bone structure also needs nourishment, weight training will provide this, performing some of the better exercises suited for your age and lifestyle will make a big difference as your body’s overall strength increases, add a challenge, rediscover yourself and let… weight training over 50, take you there!
+The bodies muscle and bone structure also needs nourishment, weight training provides this.
+Performing some of the better exercises suited for your age and lifestyle, you will see and feel noticeable differences as your body’s overall strength increases, so; lets add a challenge and rediscover what it's like to feel 25 again!

 Learning the exercises to condition your mind and the muscles you’re exercising, goes a long ways to reaping the most rewards and benefits from weight training over 50.
 Here is a list of a few things you should pay attention to before you start.

 In this article I’ve provided some great multi-joint exercises, with Set and Rep ranges and a weekly training schedule of how to use them.
 Along with some cardio and Calisthenics exercises to help strengthen and condition you’re Core!

 you’re comfortable with in the gym, whether it be free weights or machines.